NautiyalLab/OperantBehaviorAnalysis-Python/README.md

 # OperantParadigmAnalysis-Python
 This repository will contain python scripts for analyzing output from MEDAssociates Operant Chambers.
-Stephanie will be rewriting analysis code that she had written (self-taught, so full of anti-patterns and inefficient) in MatLab, which outputs behavioral measures of interests from time and event code strings.
+Stephanie will be rewriting analysis code that she had written (self-taught, so full of anti-patterns and inefficient) in MatLab, which outputs behavioral measures of interest from time and event code strings.
 The first goal will be to write scripts for each paradigm, which analyze a single animal's run.
 The second goal will be to extend the scripts to analyze multiple animals across days.
 The final goal will be to graph the computed analysis.